anchor-accord/website/index.md

     both FinTechs and traditional banks.
   </p>
   <p>
-    Many organizations don’t realize they’re exposed - or even complicit - until someone puts the pattern in front of them.
-We bring that pattern into focus, then help you act on it, calmly and responsibly.
+    Many organizations don’t realize they’re exposed or even complicit until someone with regulatory experience identifies the gaps.
+We help you repair and build for the long haul - calmly and responsibly.
   </p>
   <details class="case-study">
     <summary>Case Study: Signal, not Noise - Assessing and Rebuilding Case Management Systems</summary>
     <p>
-    Many institutions treat their transaction monitoring or case management platform as the centerpiece of their financial crime compliance program - without realizing how quickly these tools can become liabilities.
+    Many institutions treat their transaction monitoring or case management platform as the centerpiece of their financial crime compliance program without realizing how quickly these tools can become liabilities.
 In this composited case study, Anchor Accord examines a pattern observed across multiple institutions: unclear system ownership, broken triage workflows, and misaligned alert logic that overwhelms staff while underperforming on actual risk.
     </p>
     <p><a href="/downloads/cs-banking-general.pdf">Download full case study (PDF)</a></p>
   </details>